PHPIntership/hotel-booking/README.md

-# Asiantech PHP Team - Laravel Sample Project
+# Asiantech PHP Team - Laravel Skeleton Project

 This repository is used for projects that use [Laravel](http://laravel.com) framework.